abstraction/Zutilo/README.md

 # Zutilo

-**⚠️ This fork adds `open-pdf` URI similar to "Copy select item links." for `select` URI.
-In addition to an option to pass page numbers to the resulting URI.
-This is performed using "Copy open-pdf item links," "Copy paginated open-pdf item links" options.**
+**⚠️ This fork adds `open-pdf` URI similar to "Copy select item links" used for `select` URI.
+In addition, this script also adds an option to pass page numbers to the resulting URI.
+These are performed using "Copy open-pdf item links", "Copy paginated open-pdf item links" options.**

 ---